lesshint/lesshint/README.md

 We are aware of some instances where some Less features won't be properly parsed.
 In those cases the whole file will simply be ignored by `lesshint`.

 * Using variables in `@media` directives are not supported.
 Related [issue](https://github.com/tonyganch/gonzales-pe/issues/17).
+* Using variables in selectors are not supported.
+Related [issue](https://github.com/tonyganch/gonzales-pe/issues/75).